ma3uk/obs-qsv-onevpl/README.md

 # obs-qsv-onevpl
 ## obs-qsv11 plugin with oneVPL support

-### Implementation of the obs-qsv11 plugin with oneVPL support for Intel Tiger Lake processors and higher, as well as discrete Arc Alchemist video cards.
+### Implementation of the OBS QSV plugin with oneVPL support for Intel Tiger Lake processors and higher, as well as discrete Arc Alchemist video cards.

 **Download:**